wryandginger/poly/README.md

 ## 🛠️ Installation & Deployment

-Select your preferred platform setup method below to initialize your application environment instance.
+You can run this as python poly.py, but that's not as good as:

 <details>
-<summary><b>🐳 Option 1: Docker CLI Deployment</b></summary>
+<summary><b>🐳 Option 1: Docker CLI</b></summary>

 ### Step 1: Clone and Prepare Workspace
-Move your `poly.py` file and your `Dockerfile` into a target deployment directory on your host engine.
+Move your `poly.py` file and your `Dockerfile` into a target deployment directory on your host.

 ### Step 2: Build and Run Container Instance
-Execute the statement block below in your command-line workspace terminal interface.
-This binds storage variables and sets local timezone constraints matching your context targets:
+Execute the statement block below in your command-line.
+Adjust the enviornment variables as desired:

 ```bash
 docker run -d \